MrT3313/CodeBrain/Cloud/AWS/_compute/EC2_Elastic-Compute-Cloud/README.md

 		- book an entire physical server w/ EC2 capacity fully dedicated to your use
 		- can help with `compliance requirements` & `existing server-bound software licenses`
 	- Instance:
+		- runs on the host
+	- no multi-tennancy

 - EXAMPLE: Hotel Room
 	- On-Demand: coming and staying in the resort whenever you like 👉 pay full price